 Services Available in Zanskar Valley

 ATM– ATM is available only in the town of Leh.
-You will not find ATM anywhere in the entire region except here.
-So it is recommended to carry enough cash while traveling to the region.
+You will not find ATMs anywhere in the entire region except here.
+So it is recommended to carry enough cash while travelling to the region.

 Automobile Repair shops will be accessible in major towns like Leh and Kargil only.
 In the rest part of the region, there is hardly any repair shop for your vehicle, so be mentally prepared for handling any contingency of breakdown.